 Maybe I spoke too soon about the climbing.
 The busy road I was on was steep.
 Really steep.
 A young man ran past me, and I stared in disbelief that he could run up such a ridiculous gradient.
 At H052 I turned into a picnic area and rejoiced that I had conquered that hill, but it hadn’t ended yet.
 This is where the stairs started, and they didn’t want to stop.
 Up and up I went, certain I had reached the summit when another set would start.
 The sun was beating down and there was no shade to be found.
 This section was also part of the Wilson Trail, another trek I planned to undertake one day.
 I’m not sure if it’s a blessing or a curse to know what’s waiting for you.

 I paused to read an information board (and catch my breath), and learned that I was heading up to Jardine’s Lookout, an important vantage point for the Hong Kong and Canadian forces in holding off the Japanese during World War II.
-With over a kilometer of stairs up this hill, the lookout had better be worth it.
+With roughly a million stairs up this hill, the lookout had better be worth it.

 My first attempt of the trail was a little stormy...